Autocar India

 Porsche Cayenne Electric.
 Image used for representation only.

-Porsche could equip its future all-electric offerings with simulated transmissions akin to that of the Hyundai Ioniq 5 N. Dubbed ‘N e-shift’, Hyundai’s system imitates an 8-speed DCT by using simulated rev ranges where power is delivered similarly to that of a conventional engine, and the electric motor’s torque is modulated to mimic the jolt between gear shifts.
-The N Active Sound+ system further improves the sensory experience by pumping an artificial engine note into the cabin via a gamut of speakers.
+Porsche could equip its future all-electric offerings with simulated transmissions akin to the unit in the Hyundai Ioniq 5 N. Dubbed ‘N e-shift’, Hyundai’s system imitates an 8-speed DCT by using simulated rev ranges where power is delivered similarly to that of a conventional engine, and the electric motor’s torque is modulated to mimic the jolt between gear shifts.
+The N Active Sound+ system further improves the sensory experience by pumping an artificial engine note into the cabin through a gamut of speakers.

-According to Andreas Preuninger – the head of Porsche’s GT division – a gearbox setup like such can enhance the "fun" of driving an EV.
+According to Andreas Preuninger, the head of Porsche’s GT division, such a gearbox setup can enhance the “fun” of driving an EV.

-1. Porsche GT division discussing prospect of simulated gearboxes in EVs
+1. Porsche’s GT division discussing the prospect of simulated gearboxes in EVs

 2. Preuninger believes simulating ICE cars is crucial for performance EVs to succeed